-A string representing the k-th lexicographical happy string of length n, or an empty string if it does not exist.
+Find the k-th lexicographically smallest happy string of length n, or return an empty string if fewer than k exist.

 Example 1